sonisuraj611/Patient-Register-API/Readme.txt

 Some important things:-
 1) The express-async-error is not working in some cases when trying to fetch the hospital details(Some type problems with package in node modules).
+Try-catch block or manually typed async wrapper can be used.
 2) I used VARCHAR type in photo attribute in mysql which can be changed to Medium Blob to store photo